graphcore-research/graphcore-research.github.io/.github/pull_request_template.md

+Optional preview: after opening the PR, comment `/preview` to publish a public preview and `/unpreview` to remove it.
+The workflow will reply with the preview URL.
+Please check for secrets before publishing a preview.

 This template includes 3 checklists, only 1 of which is needed for your PR.
 Please **delete as appropriate** before submitting the PR.

 For _Papers of the Month_, there are two types of PR: